 Ginni Ishimatsu, Ph.D.
 University of California at Berkeley, is Associate Professor of Religious Studies, specializing in Hindu religious and ritual traditions.
-She is the director of the Asian Studies program.
 She is the author of a book manuscript, Between Text and Tradition: Hindu Ritual and Politics in South India, and has co-authored a translation of the Kriyakramadyotika, a medieval Sanskrit text used in modern Hindu temple worship (Chennai, India: KSRI, forthcoming).
 She has published articles in Oxford Bibliographies Online, Contributions to Indian Sociology, Journal of Oriental Research and has served on the editorial board of the Journal of the American Academy of Religion.
 In 2006 she received DU's William T. Driscoll Master Educator award.